RaengC/calmr-app/README.md

 Looking for respite from stress or anxiousness we’ve designed a website with limited choice and accessibility in mind which provides visual resources to aid in calming the mind.
 Resources accessible through interacting with a chatbot or a podcast search feature.

+Collaborators [Brittany Crocker](https://github.com/brittanylcrocker) , [Giti Mafakheri](https://github.com/Giti-mafakheri), [Henry Zhang](https://github.com/lightgreener) and Raeng Castagna.

 See our [Trello](https://trello.com/b/AFHSR5yr/calmr-app) link for detailed information

 ### Key Stories
 * Search function via ChatBot without login
+* Emergency search capacity for ChatBot
+* Search function through external API for podcasts.
 * As logged in user:
-  * Saving Articles in account
+  * Saving Information from external API in account
-  * Commenting on articles

 ### Future Stories
 * Diary Capacity
+* Commenting on saved information
 * Chat functionality with other users

 ### Accessibilty